Q. Where are my GFI’s? Do I have them? Do I need them?

 Q. My breaker box is old.
 Do I need to replace it?

-A. Usually not, unless it is a Federal Pacific, Zinsco or Challenger Brand Breaker Box (read Federal Pacific Breaker Box FAQ below).
+A. Usually not, unless it is old knob and tube, cloth wire or a Federal Pacific, Zinsco or Challenger Brand Breaker Box (read Federal Pacific Breaker Box FAQ below).

 If it is just old and not one of the three listed above and is working perfectly well and there is no damage of any kind, there would be no need to replace it.